Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: Attack Strategies

-We begin our study of fake data injection attacks by considering a relaxed setting in which the injected reward values $r_i^F$ can take \textit{arbitrary real values}, i.e., the bounded feedback constraint from \Cref{sec:new_model} is removed.
-This setting closely mirrors the standard threat model, where the attacker can directly modify the observed reward as $r_t = r_t^0 - \alpha_t$, allowing unbounded perturbations $\alpha_t$ in each round.
-In this unbounded injection setting, we demonstrate that \textit{injecting a single fake data point per non-target arm} is sufficient to mislead the learner into favoring the target arm.
-We formalize this insight through the Least Injection Algorithm, a simple yet effective one-shot attack strategy against the UCB algorithm, as shown in \Cref{alg:least-attack-UCB}.
+We begin our study of fake data injection attacks by considering a setting in which the attacker is nearly free of discovery and can inject fake data points as needed.
+We formalize this insight through the Simultaneous Injection Algorithm, a simple yet effective attack strategy against the UCB algorithm, as shown in \Cref{alg:SI-UCB}.

 The attack operates as follows.
-For each non-target arm $i$, we wait until it has been pulled $N_i(t) = \lceil(\log T) / \delta_0^2\rceil$ times.
-At this point, we inject a single fake sample designed to reduce its empirical mean below a high-probability lower bound of the target arm.
-Specifically, we define the empirical lower confidence bound for target arm $K$ as:
+For each non-target arm $i$, we wait until it has been pulled $N_i(t) = \lceil \log T / \delta_0^2\rceil$ times.
+At this point, we inject a batch of fake samples designed to reduce its empirical mean below a high-probability lower bound of the target arm.
+The injected samples for non-target arm $i$ ensure that after the attack, the empirical mean of arm $i$ satisfies $\hat{\mu}_i (t\!+\!1) \le \hat{\ell}_K (t)$, thus making it unlikely to be selected in future rounds.